Yamaha Touch Up Paint

-Find your Yamaha paint color by clicking your vehicle's model:
+Find Yamaha paint by clicking the year or model.

 Find Your Yamaha Color and Yamaha Paint CodeOften, you can call Yamaha and see if they can tell you where to look for your Yamaha color code.
 Ask them if they know the PPG or Dupont paint formula number if there is no color code.
 If you have any paint information, please fill out our contact form with your Yamaha paint information.

 Sometimes the Yamaha color code is well hidden!
 Some vehicles do not have color codes so contact us with as much information as you can.
 We often can make these Yamaha colors.

 How To Repair Damaged Yamaha Paint With Yamaha Touch Up Paint